Skip to Content

 • Staff workspaces would be centralized to improve efficiency and ease of patron access to various different kinds of services, from in-depth research help, technology assistance, reader’s advisory, circulation assistance, and more!

-• If we build a new library, it would be located at 38 Avenue A, which is the lot across from town hall and next to the Discovery Center.
+• If the project passes in May, 2026, the new building will be located at 38 Avenue A, which is the lot across from town hall and next to the Discovery Center.
 A Cumberland Farms previously occupied the lot but was closed decades ago and demolished in the summer of 2023.

 • 38 Avenue A is owned by the town and overseen by the town’s Economic Development and Industrial Corporation (EDIC).
 The EDIC is charged with selecting a project to build on 38 Ave A and agreed to not sell the lot for the duration of the planning and design phase.